bowdoin-csci2200/bowdoin-csci2200.github.io/README.md

-This repo contains the website for *CSCI 2200: Intro to Algorithms*, Fall  2023, Bowdoin College
+This repo contains the website for *CSCI 2200: Intro to Algorithms*,  Bowdoin College

 The site will be published at https://bowdoin-algorithms.github.io/